mabafaba/classifyshelters/README.md

-# Overview
+# Overview )

 ## Code I started with and changes I made
-This is a tweak of [Deep Learning Tutorial for Kaggle Ultrasound Nerve Segmentation competition, using Keras](https://github.com/jocicmarko/ultrasound-nerve-segmentation); original readme below.
+This is a tweak of [Deep Learning Tutorial for Kaggle Ultrasound Nerve Segmentation competition, using Keras](https://github.com/jocicmarko/ultrasound-nerve-segmentation)

-The code did not work as is was and I made a bunch of changes to get it running (for example the layers' outputs didn't match the next layers' expected inputs etc..)
+The code did not work out of the box and I made a bunch of changes to get it running (for example the layers outputs didn't match the next layers expected input etc..)

 ## Structure

 it's a bit messy as I was just playing around but..
-### /unet_samples.R: some R code to get the training images in the right format.
-There's more R scripts to make them from the raw geodata but it's on my work pc so don't have it here.
+- /unet_samples.R: some messy R code I used to get the training images in the right format

-### \*.h5: saved model weights
+- \*.h5: saved model weights

-### /raw/train: training data set.
-At the moment just a few thousand for testing if the code runs at all. */raw/ zipped to fit on github*
+- /raw/train: training data set.
+At the moment just a few thousand for testing if the code runs at all. _zipped to fit on github_
-#### input: 0000_sample.bmp
+  - input: 0000_sample.bmp
-#### labels: 0000_mask.bmp
+  - labels: 0000_mask.bmp

-### /preds: target directory for predicted labels. check out the predicted label from the last time I ran the model (also contains input image and real labels for comparison)
+- /preds: target directory for predicted labels. check out the predicted label from the last time I ran the model (also contains input image and real labels for comparison)

-### data.py : prepares and normalises the data set.
+- data.py : prepares and normalises the data set.
 I made some changes here to get the normalisation right

-### train_less.py: my version of the model; I mainly made the network less deep.
+- train_less.py: my version of the model; I mainly made the network less deep.
 The less deep it is the smaller the spatial extent of the context that is taken into account, and I tried to match the distance to a guess of how far away pixels can be to still hold relevant information for the classification.

-### predict.py: to use a trained model for prediction
+- predict.py: to use a trained model for prediction

-### submission.py: kaggle competition stuff, haven't touched that.
+- submission.py: kaggle competition stuff, haven't touched that.